flairNLP/fundus/docs/3_how_to_filter_articles.md

     print(article)
 ````

-**_NOTE:_** We recommend thinking about what kind of data is needed first and then running Fundus with a configured extraction filter afterward.
+**_NOTE:_** We recommend thinking about what kind of data is needed first and then running Fundus with a configured
+extraction filter afterward.

 ### Custom extraction filter

-You can write custom extraction filters as well.
+Writing custom extraction filters is supported and encouraged.
-All it takes is a `Callable` satisfying the `ExtractionFilter` protocol which you can find [here](../src/fundus/scraping/filter.py).
+Fundus provides the `ExtractionFilter` protocol which you can find [here](../src/fundus/scraping/filter.py).
+Providing a `Callable` satisfying this protocol will suffice.

 Let's build a custom extraction filter that filters out all articles not written by an author called `Donald Duck`

 ````python
 from typing import Dict, Any